jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 included with the Intermediate-Result TLV to perform cryptographic binding after each successful inner method in a sequence of inner methods, before proceeding with another inner method.
-If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).
+If no MSK or EMSK has been generated and a Crypto-Binding TLV is required then the MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).